 The Join Site operation adds a new machine to an existing ArcGIS Server site.
 This can be done temporarily to migrate to new machines, or more permanently to increase the resources and processing power of your server site.
-If you are using Join Site to migrate, the new and existing machines do not need to match, but if you intend to keep all machines in the site, we recommend you ensure they meet the following criteria:
+If you are using Join Site to migrate, the new and existing machines do not need to match, but if you intend to keep all machines in the site, it is recommended that you ensure they meet the following criteria:

 - If you're creating a multiple-machine site, the new machine must be running on the same operating system platform as the other ArcGIS Server machines in the site.
 It is recommended that you use the same operating system version and hardware resources for all machines in your site.
 For example, if you have a site comprised of ArcGIS Server machines, each running on Windows Server 2008 R2 with a 3 GHz processor and 8 GB of RAM, the machine you add to the site should also have the same operating system and hardware specifications.
 If you are only temporarily joining machines to a site for migration purposes, their operating systems can be different.

 - It must be at the same version number as the other ArcGIS Server machines in the site.